 The CCS training program includes grievance resolution.
-CCS trains healthcare personnel to address an immate's concern at the point of contact prior to the immate initiating a grievance.
-All healthcare staff will be available to attend to immate medical grievances
+CCS trains healthcare personnel to address an inmate's concern at the point of contact prior to the inmate initiating a grievance.
+All healthcare staff will be available to attend to inmate medical grievances.